-A package name is specific to an ecosystem + registry, has an owner/maintainer, is more general than a specific hash or version, and has a “correct” source location.
+A package name is specific to an ecosystem + registry, has a maintainer, is more general than a specific hash or version, and has a “correct” source location.
 A package ecosystem may group package names into some sort of hierarchy, such as the Group ID in Maven, though SLSA does not have a special term for this.

 |Package registry||An entity responsible for mapping package names to artifacts within a packaging ecosystem.
 Most ecosystems support multiple registries, usually a single global registry and multiple private registries.|

 |Publish [a package]||Make an artifact available for use by registering it with the package registry.
 In technical terms, this means associating an artifact to a package name.
 This does not necessarily mean making the artifact fully public; an artifact may be published for only a subset of users, such as internal testing or a closed beta.|